February 1, 2019

 150th St W & Lancaster Road, Lancaster, CA, 93536

 This Mojave Desert grassland habitat is located in the high desert--but in the spring, the normally forbidding, hot climate gives way to rainbows of wildflowers.
-The gentle rolling hills covered in orange poppies look like the fields that overlook Emerald City in "The Wizard of Oz," and trails allow you to explore the flora without damaging the ecosystem.
+The gently rolling hills covered in orange poppies look like the fields that overlook Emerald City in "The Wizard of Oz," and trails allow you to explore the flora without damaging the ecosystem.
 Wheelchair accessible paths make this a great visit for everyone, and benches give you a place to rest and soak in the colors.
 Just make sure to stay on the trails--you don't want to get surprised by a rattlesnake hiding under the foliage!
 If you can, check the weather before leaving to avoid picking a windy day: in springtime, the desert can get extremely blustery.
 Parking in the lot is $10.

 200 Palm Canyon Dr, Borrego Springs, CA 92004